Johnny Depp, Heather Graham, Ian Holm, Robbie Coltrane and Ian Richardson.

 It’s London in the late 1800’s, and a vicious murderer is on the loose.
 He preys on the women of the night, cornering them, slitting their throats, eviscerating them.
 There is no clear motive.
 There are no proper clues.
 Save a few odd letters from the ghoul that taunt the authorities, the deeds might as well been committed by a specter.
 Scotland Yard charges one of their best, brightest and rather unconventional inspectors to the case.
 He is put to task investigating these grisly murders revolving around a new, different and baffling breed of criminal altogether: a serial killer.

 In college, I came across a novel that I found myself tearing into from the prologue.
 It was The Alienist by Caleb Carr.
 Perhaps a few of you know of it.
 I lapped the thing up.
 A serial killer mystery in late 1800’s New York, chock full of seamy atmosphere, proto-noir, remarkable characters and sense of urgency that if the killer could not be found (by employing the woefully primitive forensics of the day) in time, a new victim would surface at every chapter turn.
 Needless to say, great book.
 Read it like three times in a year.
-It even had Teddy Roosevelt in it as a cameo.
+It even had Teddy Roosevelt as a minor player.
 Really.

 I’ve read other serial killer novels that also took my fancy.
 The Silence of the Lambs, of course and its prequel, Red Dragon.
 Robert Bloch’s Psycho.
 Some others tales of no consequence.
-I’m not exactly a voracious reader of the oeuvre, but the notion of the hunt that appeals to me.
+I’m not exactly a voracious reader of the oeuvre, but the notion of the hunt appeals to me.
 The hunt for clues and the hunt for the man.
-And it doesn’t hurt when the stakes are very high.
+And it doesn’t hurt when the stakes are high.
 A trail of bodies that’ll lead to an even longer trail if something isn’t done to stop the nutjob with the meathook and daddy issues.
 Like I said, high stakes.
 Makes for a good mystery.

 I guess it’s a foregone conclusion that you know the unsolved Jack the Ripper mystery is the fountainhead where all such tales of grue flow.
 It’s the original cold case file.
 A spit back I covered a film analyzing the hunt for one of Jack’s contemporaries, the Zodiac.
-That film adaptation was a clean, clear, concise and equally gripping story as any based on the Ripper mythos.
+That film adaptation was a clean, clear, concise and equally gripping story as any aligned with the Ripper mythos.
 But that’s just the thing.
 No other serial killer, real or from an author’s imagination has created a mythos; a set of attitudes and tenets based on the romanticized notion of what a killer could be.
 The closet relative is f*cking Dracula.
 And the Ripper was indeed a real person, but somehow not as scary as Arthur Leigh Allen (or whoever the Zodiac was—is—whatever).

 Why does the mystique of this case endure?
 Is it because the Ripper case was never solved?
 Well, neither was the Zodiac.
 Is it because of the gruesomeness of Jack’s slaughter?
 Jeffery Dahmer’s acts were far more perverted.
 Is it the time and place?
 There was the Devil in the White City, HH Holmes, who worked in a similar time and space while Jack picked off his vics, and Holmes had dozens more than the Ripper’s.
 I say none of that matters.
 What really matters is that there’s a great story behind Jack the Ripper, real and/or imagined.
 A story only history has steeped into the collective memory of all of us (hell, it even popped up in an episode of the original Star Trek).
 We’re talking staying power.
 Enough to entrance moviemakers time and again…